PrashantMohite1/Java/Core-Java-Notes/oops-in-java.md

 Sure!
 Here are code samples for the two scenarios demonstrating abstraction in Java.

-**we cant create object of abstract class because in abstract class we have only obstract method that we need to implement in child class or subclass. but we can create a object of subclass of abstract class**
+**we cannot create object of abstract class because in abstract class we have only obstract method that we need to implement in child class or subclass. but we can create a object of subclass of abstract class**

 ```
 # syntax to create object of `subclass of abstract class'